pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/kraken_vis_1.png"> </p>

 The master branch points to the commit with a message of "feature1 func2" and the feature1 branch points to the commit "array multiplication".
-Basically the graph of the repo diverged when we wanted to include a new fucntionality and thus created the feature1 branch.
+Basically the graph of the repo diverged when we wanted to include a new functionality and thus created the feature1 branch.
 From then we added some new function definition in the feature1 branch and we made 2 commits.
 Now we tested the new functionalities and we want to incorporate them in the master branch (aka the stable branch).
 We execute the ```git merge``` command and now we see the following:

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/kraken_vis_2.png"> </p>